Best photo paper in 2022

 Product description

 Canson designed its Infinity Platine Fibre Rag to take the familiar fiber-based papers of the darkroom into the digital age.
-Black and white photographers, especially those who have spent time in a darkroom, will love the classic look and feel.
-It has a smooth, satin finish that provides a of gloss for richer blacks but not so much that it becomes reflective.
+Black and white photographers, especially those who have spent time in a darkroom, will the classic look and feel.
+It has a smooth, satin finish that provides a touch of gloss for richer blacks but not so much that it becomes reflective.

 The paper is acid-free, making it archival and long-lasting.
 It dries instantly and has high water resistance, so you can stress less about your print getting damaged.
 The 310 weight gives it a nice heft.
 You can find this paper in an extensive range of sizes, from small five by 7-inch sheets all the way up to a 44-inch roll or even 60-inch wide roll at some sites.